Want to know how to clean oven racks the easy way? See the best cleaning method for the dirty racks using dryer sheets and hot water in a bathtub!

 Then, it's as simple as wiping any leftover ash out of the inside of the oven!

-One note: a lot of this oven cleaning can be avoided by putting a layer of aluminum foil at the bottom of your stove.
+One note: you can avoid much of this oven cleaning by putting a layer of aluminum foil at the bottom of your stove.
 No, it's not the prettiest thing, but it's an inexpensive way to keep your oven spills to a minimum.

 Video: How to Clean Oven Racks with Dryer Sheets

 I hope you learned a little bit about how to clean dirty oven racks and the rest of the oven today!
-Catch up on the rest of the Cleaning 101 series with the links below.
+Catch up on a few more posts in the Cleaning 101 series with the links below.